Who Do I Need to Hire When Selling My Business?

 - Insurance Broker.
 You want to make sure that you are protected from any potential liability following the closing.
 Also‚ you want to make sure that you do not pay any unnecessary premiums following the sale.
 An insurance broker can help you go over your insurance necessities and properly cancel any existing policies.

 - Financial Planner.
 Some individuals would benefit from the advice of a financial planner to properly invest and protect the proceeds of the business sale or set out a plan from the beginning of the business sale process.

 - Other Accountants and Attorneys.
 The accountant and attorney you retain for the business transaction may not have expertise in other accounting or legal areas.
 If they do not‚ you may need to seek the guidance of another accountant or lawyer.
 For example‚ you may want to revise your estate plan following the sale of your business and you should seek the counsel of an experienced estate planning attorney to revise your will and setup trusts to protect your assets.

 Choosing the right personnel is critical to ensuring that your transaction is done properly‚ limit exposure from others and maximize the value you get for your business.
 There may be other individuals that would be added to this list and there may be others who you can exclude‚ depending on your specific transaction.
 Either way‚ hiring the right personnel to assist with your business sale cannot be overlooked.
-For more information on hiring the right “team” to sell your business and other important information about selling your business‚ you can request a complimentary copy of ENDWISE: the guide to selling your business with peace of mind.
+For more information on hiring the right “team” to sell your business and other important information about selling your business contact us or call (800) 976-4904.

 Category: Business Transactions